NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   =================================  =======  =====  ===========  ========  ========  =====================================
-  ``ControlType``                    string          See [#]_     Yes                 Recirculation control type ``RecirculationPipingLoopLength``  double   ft     > 0          Yes                 Recirculation piping loop length [#]_ ``BranchPipingLoopLength``         double   ft     > 0          Yes                 Branch piping loop length [#]_ ``PumpPower``                      double   W      >= 0         Yes                 Recirculation pump power
+  ``ControlType``                    string          See [#]_     Yes                 Recirculation control type ``RecirculationPipingLoopLength``  double   ft     > 0          Yes                 Recirculation piping loop length [#]_ ``BranchPipingLength``             double   ft     > 0          Yes                 Branch piping length [#]_ ``PumpPower``                      double   W      >= 0         Yes                 Recirculation pump power
   =================================  =======  =====  ===========  ========  ========  =====================================

   .. [#] ControlType choices are "manual demand control", "presence sensor demand control", "temperature", "timer", or "no control".
   .. [#] RecirculationPipingLoopLength is the recirculation loop length including both supply and return sides, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 20 feet of piping for each floor level greater than one plus 10 feet of piping for unconditioned basements.
-  .. [#] BranchPipingLoopLength is the length of the branch hot water piping from the recirculation loop to the farthest hot water fixture from the recirculation loop, measured longitudinally from plans, assuming the branch hot water piping does not run diagonally.
+  .. [#] BranchPipingLength is the length of the branch hot water piping from the recirculation loop to the farthest hot water fixture from the recirculation loop, measured longitudinally from plans, assuming the branch hot water piping does not run diagonally.

 Shared Recirculation
 ~~~~~~~~~~~~~~~~~~~~